Security in DBeaver PRO

 Password for one project

 You can specify a password for any project to protect all the project's configurations.
-This feature is only available in DBeaver PRO versions.

-In DBeaver PRO versions, you can connect to databases using secure authentication via Kerberos or GCP, AWS, and Azure cloud services.
+You can connect to databases using secure authentication via Kerberos or GCP, AWS, and Azure cloud services.

 Kerberos is an authentication protocol, the default authentication technology used in Microsoft Windows.